flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

       "I have good intentions.",
       "I am tired.",
-      "I can hold two opposite opinions at the same time.", ]
+      "I can hold two opposite opinions at the same time.", "and I think capitalism works",
+      "and I am ready when you are",
+      "and I want my part.",
+      "and I have disposable income ",
+      "and I never make the same mistake twice",
+      "and my love life is like a one way street ", "and I don't want to upset God",
+      "and I have disposable income ",
+      "and my power is also my weakness",
+      "and I will be remembered for hat I achieved", "and I am successful ",
+      "and my ideas speak for themselves ",
+      "and I feel cortisol pulsing when I wake up", "and I seize opportunities for growth",
+      "and I want to talk about it",
+      "and I am out of the loop",
+      "and my life is multi faceted",
+      "and my life is a stochastic process ",
+      "and people understand me better than they like me" ]
   },
   fr: {